marenwoodruff/react-redux-counter/readme.md

 Containers are components that contain business logic, doing more than just displaying something.
 We're not going to introduce a separate container component, but we're going to treat `index.js` as our container.
-This practice is far from ideal, but in the next exercise (shopping cart), we will observe React conventions more faithfully.

 Let's finally install redux in our project!